Our unusual history...

 We are not a government agency.
 We are an independent nonprofit Library supported by donations, event fundraisers, book sales, and our many wonderful volunteers.
 How did this happen?
 In 1927 there were only about 50 families living in the area.
 A group of local women formed an informal Cannon Beach Civic Club to work on improvements such as street lighting, garbage disposal, public restrooms and - most important to us - a Library open to the public.

-The first year the Library consisted of a few shelves in the back of a local store with books borrowed each week from the Oregon State Library, but in 1928 the Club rented part of a small building and filled the shelves with a large number of donated books.
-In 1929 the Civic Club was replaced by the Cannon Beach Library and Women's Club.
+The first year the Library consisted of a few shelves in the back of a local store with books donated by the Oregon State Library.
+In October of 1927 the Civic Club was renamed the Cannon Beach Library and Women's Club.

 The entire community supported the growth of the Library through the 1930s, 1940s and 1950s with fundraising events (such as card parties, street dances, baby contests, and “clam chowder day”).
 Volunteers not only staffed the Library, but constructed the shelves and tables.
-During this period the Library moved twice and finally bought a small house on 2nd street to provide for expansion of the book collection.
+During this period the Library moved from it's first official home in the old Garritse Building and finally bought a small house on 2nd street to provide for expansion of the book collection.
 The purchase price was $2500, a sizeable sum in the 1950s.
 The Club incorporated as an Oregon Nonprofit Corporation in 1958 and with community support and many fundraising projects the property was eventually paid in full.